Modelling LAEs in the Epoch of Reionization with OBELISK: Introduction

-Another notable indicator is the \lya{} line \citep[e.g.][]{Verhamme_2015, Verhamme_2016, Izotov_2021}.
-Both \lya{} and LyC are expected to escape galaxies from the same low neutral hydrogen column density paths \citep[e.g.][]{Dijkstra_2014, Verhamme_2015, gazagnes_2020, Kakiichi_2021, begley2023connecting}, making this line a very interesting indicator.
+Another notable indicator is the \lya{} line \citep[e.g.,][]{Verhamme_2015, Verhamme_2016, Izotov_2021}.
+Both \lya{} and LyC are expected to escape galaxies from the same low neutral hydrogen column density paths \citep[e.g.,][]{Dijkstra_2014, Verhamme_2015, gazagnes_2020, Kakiichi_2021, begley2023connecting}, making this line a very interesting indicator.
 The most promising characteristic of this line for the estimation of \fescLyC is the peak separation ($v_{\rm sep}$), first suggested by \cite{Henry_2015} and \cite{Yang_2017} and then confirmed by \cite{Izotov_2018} and the Low-Redshift Lyman Continuum Survey (LzLCS) \citep{Flury_2022b}.

-Galaxies that are particularly bright in the \lya{} line, due to their star forming nature \citep{Dijkstra_2014}, are called LAEs.
-LAEs have been observed and studied at low redshift \citep{Orlitova_2018}, although they are quite rare in the nearby universe \citep{Hayes_2015}.
-They are particularly interesting when used to study the Epoch of Reionization, both as probes of ionized bubbles in the partially neutral IGM and as contributors of reionization \citep{Hu_2016, Matthee_2018, Songaila_2018, Meyer_2020}.
-The resonant nature of \lya{} does, however, add a layer of complexity to the study of this line in the Epoch of Reionization, as \lya{} photons are unlikely to escape the neutral intergalactic gas.
+Galaxies that are particularly bright in the \lya{} line, due to their star-forming nature \citep{Dijkstra_2014}, are called \lya{} emitters (LAEs).
+The LAEs have been observed and studied at low redshift \citep{Orlitova_2018}, although they are quite rare in the nearby universe \citep{Hayes_2015}.
+They are particularly interesting when used to study the EoR, both as probes of ionized bubbles in the partially neutral IGM and as contributors of reionization \citep{Hu_2016, Matthee_2018, Songaila_2018, Meyer_2020}.
+The resonant nature of \lya{} does, however, add a layer of complexity to the study of this line in the EoR, as \lya{} photons are unlikely to escape the neutral intergalactic gas.
 A relevant review of LAEs has been produced by \citet{Ouchi_2020}.

-In this work, we analyze synthetic observations of a sample of LAEs extracted from the \Obelisk cosmological simulation \citep{Trebitsch_2021} in order to study their \lya properties in connection to the escape fraction of ionizing photons.
-In particular, we study how the modeling of the dust distribution inside the galaxies affects the \lya transfer, and how this, in turn, impacts the usability of \lya diagnostics for the study of the sources of reionization.
+In this work, we analyze synthetic observations of a sample of LAEs extracted from the \Obelisk cosmological simulation \citep{Trebitsch_2021} in order to study their \lya properties in connection with the escape fraction of ionizing photons.
+In particular, we study how the modeling of the dust distribution inside the galaxies affects the \lya transfer, and how this, in turn, impacts the usability of \lya diagnostics in the study of the sources of reionization.
 In this work, we define \fescLyC as the absolute escape fraction along the observed line of sight.